 - Test is conducted in single use PPE, and can be done inside, or weather permitting, on a patio, terrace, or in a garage

-- The test uses blood collected from a quick and painless finger stick
+- The test uses whole blood

 - Up to 5 family members (ages 4+) can be scheduled in one house call